NVIDIA/NeMo-Aligner/docs/user-guide/cai.rst

 Step 4: Generate the RL-CAI (preference) dataset for RM and PPO training
 ########################################################################

-The following section runs an inference server with the SL-CAI model that we've previously trained, and queries it with red teaming prompts asking for several responses per prompt.
-The responses will then be ranked by a judge LLM being run from NVIDIA's NGC.
-An NGC API key can be acquired `here`_.
+The following section runs an inference server with the SL-CAI model that we've previously trained.
+It queries the server with red teaming prompts, requesting several responses per prompt.
+These responses will then be ranked by a judge LLM running from NVIDIA's NGC.
+You can acquire an NGC API key `here`_.

 The following command will run the inference server: